Random Flight Generator

 In case you find errors with the airport data, blame it on Microsoft.
 Because that’s where the data comes from.

-In rare cases the country/city of an airports isn’t correct because of data redundancy or ambiguity when trying to match information from LNM with data from OurAirports.com.
+In some cases the country/city of an airports isn’t correct because of data redundancy or ambiguity when trying to match information from LNM with data from OurAirports.com.
 I already have created fallbacks to catch issues within reasonable effort, but I can’t catch them all – I do apologize.
 If in doubt, simply look at the map.

-In case you find other problems or if you have any kind of feedback, please leave a comment below.
+In case you find problems or if you have any kind of feedback, please leave a comment below.

 To top